fangq/mcx/README.txt

    cw_mcx=sum(mcx,4);

-Note that for time-resolved simulations, the corresponding solution in the results indeed approximates the fluence at the center point of each time window.
+Note that for time-resolved simulations, the corresponding solution in the results approximates the fluence at the center point of each time window.
 For example, if the simulation time window setting is [t0,t0+dt,t0+2dt,t0+3dt...,t1], the time points for the snapshots stored in the solution file is located at [t0+dt/2, t0+3*dt/2, t0+5*dt/2, ... ,t1-dt/2]

-4.3 On-screen messages
+4.2 On-screen messages

 The timing information is printed on the screen (stdout).
 The clock starts (T0) right before copying the initialization data from CPU to GPU.